Sreinumder/i3df/.config/nvim/lua/plugins/plugin_idea.md

     2 then press m or any other key to enter Move mode 3 now you can move freely using hjkl webge or 0^g_$ and the selection will move with your cursor

-- moves selection
+- no selection
-- may be anti pattern
+- might be anti pattern